Star Wars: Episode III – Revenge of the Sith: Marketing

 The first trailer for Revenge of the Sith was released in theaters on November 5, 2004, with the premiere of The Incredibles.
 It was also attached to the screenings of The Polar Express, National Treasure, Alexander, Ocean's Twelve, Meet the Fockers and Flight of the Phoenix, among other films.
 At the same time, the trailer became available on the Internet.
 Just four months later, another Revenge of the Sith trailer was unveiled on March 10, 2005, debuting on Fox Network with The O.C.s "The Mallpisode" during the second season (Lucas himself would appear in a later episode).
 The next day on March 11, the trailer then premiered in theaters with the theatrical release of Robots.
 On March 14, it would be released on the official Star Wars website.
 Prior to this, bootleg copies of the trailer were leaked everywhere, as the official trailer was in the subscriber section.
 The trailers were even attached to the DVD releases of Star Wars: Clone Wars.
 Three days later on March 17, 2005, George Lucas revealed a preview of the film at the ShoWest Convention in Las Vegas, saying "It's not like the old Star Wars.
 This one's a little bit emotional.
 We like to describe it as Titanic in space.
 It's a tearjerker."

+The teaser poster, featuring Darth Vader and Anakin, was released in October 2004.
+For the theatrical poster, Drew Struzan, the artist responsible for the Special Edition posters, was hired to illustrate, revealing to the general public on March 9, 2005.